apoorv-codes/dev_connect_flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Setup ENV for the project
+- create a .env file in project root
+- in .env create a variable `BACKEND = "https://devconnect.cyclic.app/api/"`